Camelot Warriors: Gameplay

 The player controls a medieval knight armed with sword and armour.
 The only available actions are attacking with the sword and jumping.
 Attacks are limited to a certain height and can only be performed while standing, which makes eliminating some enemies difficult.

 Jumping is slow and imprecise, and the slightest contact with an enemy is fatal.
 Despite offering ten lives (five in the Amstrad CPC version), Camelot Warriors is considered a challenging platformer.

 To complete the game, the player must collect four key items — the Voice from Another World, the Mirror of Wisdom, the Elixir of Life and the Fire that does not burn.
 Each must be delivered to a hidden guardian, who then grants a new ability, such as transforming the knight into a frog to cross water (losing the sword attack but gaining a greatly improved jump).

 Development and release

 The game was designed and programmed by Víctor Ruiz with Florentino Pertejo.
 It was published by Dinamic Software in Spain in 1986 and ported to various 8-bit systems.

-The Commodore 64 version was handled by Opera Soft.
-In the United Kingdom, Camelot Warriors was released on cassette by Mastertronic.
+The Commodore 64 version was developed by Opera Soft.
+In the United Kingdom, Camelot Warriors was released on cassette by Ariolasoft and later, as a budget title, by Mastertronic.